nicholas3d2/ARM-tower-defense/README.md

 2.1 How to run

-Load file (main.c) into CPULATOR, compile and run.
+Load file (main.c) into [CPULATOR](https://cpulator.01xz.net/?sys=arm-de1soc&d_audio=48000), change language to C, compile and run.
 Click KEY3 to start the game

 2.2 Controls